param0037/backup_1/README.md

 # purpose
 ## Originally, I create this project to store some of my notes when I was learning CUDA and CPU concurrency programming.
 If you are a collage student who is busy with your graduation projects, and you are somehow not allowed to use or tired to config the mainstream BLAS library, maybe it's a good way to have a try on my library.
 I hope I can help you.

+# WARNINGS
+## Currently the source codes only work on Windows.

 # updates
 ## 1. I rewrote the CUDA kernel used in matrix multiplication.
 The speed is boost dramatically.